-Depictions of Christ find a modern form on cinema and TV screens.
-The debate about what Jesus really looked like raged as Mel Gibson crafted his own idiosyncratic version of the crucifixion story in his 2004 film, The Passion of the Christ.
+Depictions of Jesus have been around for many hundreds of years, today finding a modern form on cinema and TV screens.
+The debate about what He really looked like raged as Mel Gibson crafted his own idiosyncratic version of the crucifixion story in his 2004 film, The Passion of the Christ.
 Was Jim Caviezel’s dark, swarthy version better than the blonde, blue-eyed “Malibu Jesus” of Jeffrey Hunter in the 1961 King of Kings?
-Or was Willem Dafoe’s fallible and sexual rendering in Martin Scorsese’s controversial/scandalous 1988 Last Temptation of Christ more accurate?
+Or was Willem Dafoe’s fallible and sexual rendering in Martin Scorsese’s controversial 1988 Last Temptation of Christ more accurate?

-The choice of role model for the depiction of Christ is as much an issue today as it was in the fourth century or the time of Michelangelo.
+The choice of role model for the depiction of Jesus is as much an issue today as it was in the fourth century or the time of Michelangelo.
 Back then, pagan gods and classical images were the models.
-Today, artists and writers overlay contemporary prejudices and lifestyle preferences on previous traditions—especially, it seems, if Christ can be depicted as suffering from human frailties.
-Have we not created an ironic situation?
-The art form that supposedly arose to emphasize the divine characteristics of Christ appears to have been mired in distortions since its inception, only now it has taken a new turn toward the human.
+Today, artists and writers overlay contemporary prejudices and cultural preferences on previous traditions—especially, it seems, if He can be depicted as suffering from human frailties.
 Christ is made in the artists’ image rather than the reverse.

 Perhaps this is not far from the truth.
 Prophesying how the Messiah would look, the prophet Isaiah wrote, “He has no form or comeliness; and when we see Him, there is no beauty that we should desire Him” (Isaiah 53:2).